jackyzha0/quartz/content/notes/22-performance-and-security.md

 	- legilsations complliance
 - needs to be integreated into application and database
 - and considered throughout development
+- least privilege
+	- a user should only have access to what they absolutely need in order to perform their responsibilities, and no more.

 # Integity and securuty controls
 - ensure correct system function by: